sarwarbhuiyan/tp-alert-gateway/README.md

 - Get alerts: `GET /api/rules/{ruleId}/alerts`
 - Acknowledge an alert: `POST /api/alerts/{id}/acknowledge`

+### Automatic Alert Resolution

+When a rule includes a `resolveQuery`, alerts will be automatically acknowledged and marked as "resolved" when:

+1. The entity no longer matches the alert conditions (original query)
+2. The entity matches the conditions specified in the resolver query
+3. There is an active alert for that entity and rule

+This automatic resolution happens in real-time as data is processed, without requiring manual intervention.

 ## Common Limitations and Troubleshooting

 - **Stream to Table Joins**: Table to stream joins are not currently supported.
 Use stream to table joins instead.
 - **View Names**: If you encounter errors about view creation, check for name conflicts.
 - **Alert Throttling**: If alerts are not triggering as expected, verify the `throttleMinutes` setting.
+- **Nullable Columns**: When working with SQL that creates streams or tables with nullable columns, use the correct syntax: `` `column_name` nullable(type) `` for nullable columns and `` `column_name` type `` for non-nullable columns.
+Incorrect syntax can lead to stream creation failures.

 ## API Reference